Frequently Asked Questions

 What constitutes full-time vs. part-time as a graduate student?

-To be classified as a full-time graduate student at the master's or credential level, one must be enrolled in at least nine units (credits) per 15-week term (or combination of 15-week and 9-week terms within the same semester); at the doctorate level, six units.
-Comparable requirements for half-time status for 15-week semesters are five to eight units, and three units at the doctoral level.
+To be classified as a full-time graduate student at the master’s or credential level, one must be enrolled in at least 9 units per fall or spring term (or combination of 15-week and 9-week sessions within the same term); at the doctoral level, 6 units.
+Comparable requirements for half-time status for fall and spring terms are 5-8 units, and 3 units at the doctoral level.

 - GDMN 790, GDMN 792